-- As mentioned earlier, the emphasis of the information center will focus on providing end users with professional advice for formulating solutions to their business problems. - The end-user consultant should be able to grasp the business problem and select the most suitable alternative, which could be: - Standalone personal computer. - Mainframe decision support software.
+- As mentioned earlier, the emphasis of the information center will revolve a solution of the end-users professional advice for formulating solutions to their business problems. - The end-user consultant should be able to grasp the business problem and select the most suitable alternative, which could be: - Standalone personal computer. - Mainframe decision support software.

 - Micro-mainframe linkage.

 - Mainframe production system.

 - Office system.

 - Manual system.

-- Requests for information systems services from end users that are not certain about how the request might be satisfied should be forwarded to an end-user computing consultant.
+- Requests for information systems services from end users that are not certain about how the request might be satisfied_k, should be forwarded to an end-user computing consultant.
 It becomes the consultant's responsibility to analyze the request and evaluate the various alternatives.

-- The use of hotline services is becoming prevalent because of the trend toward end users attempting to formulate the solutions to their business problems directly from their workstations.
-Many questions can be answered by the consultants in a phone conversation.
+- The use of hat-line services is becoming prevalent because of the trend toward end users attempting to formulate the solutions to their business problems directly from their workstations.
+Many questions can be answered by the consultants via a phone conversation.

-- In large organizations that will require many end-user consultants, business units should have consultants assigned to them.
-This will foster working relationships and will allow the consultants to concentrate on specific business functions so that they can become more knowledgable about business dynamics.
+- In large organizations that will require many end-user consultants, business units should have consulted assigned to them.
+This will foster working relationships and will allow the consultants to concentrate on specific business functions so that they can become more knowledgable of the business dynamics.